Skip to main content

 Most products on the market contain a mixture of both, though you're rarely told how much of each.
 That means the same dose from two different HHC products (even the exact same products from different batches) could produce two entirely different experiences, or, none at all.

-Meanwhile, clinically approved (and naturally occurring) cannabinoids like THC and CBD have been far more thoroughly studied.
+Meanwhile, clinically approved (and naturally occurring) medical cannabis strains that include higher levels of THC and CBD have been far more thoroughly studied.
 In the UK, both can be prescribed legally through specialist clinics like Releaf.

 The products we prescribe are not anonymous imports or unlabelled extracts.
-They are medical-grade treatments, typically in the form of dried flower, oil, or vape cartridges, and they’re prescribed for specific conditions or symptom alleviation.
+They are medical-grade treatments, typically in the form of dried flower, oil, or THC vapes, and they're prescribed for specific conditions or symptom alleviation.

 Every product prescribed by Releaf is manufactured in a GMP-certified facility, comes with a certificate of analysis, and is subject to strict regulatory oversight.
 It is the difference between clinical care and chemical guesswork, and for patients with health concerns, that distinction matters.